H4HWV2011/msjarvis-public-docs/thesis/03-mountainshares-dao.md

 ```

 The pituitary's position above the DAO layer means that the community-care orientation
-of the system is not contingent on which governance service processes a proposal — it is
-applied at the systemic level before any governance service receives the interaction.
+of the system is applied at the systemic level before any governance service receives the
-This is the architectural guarantee that MountainShares governance operates within an
+interaction.
+MountainShares governance operates within an equity-oriented belief-state
-equity-oriented belief-state by default, not by convention.
+by design, not by convention.

 ### 3.8.4 EEG Coherence Confirmation

-The neurobiological coherence of the system during DAO operation is confirmed by the
-EEG services active as of April 22, 2026:

 | Service | Pulses | Status |
 |---|---|---|